๐Ÿ•‰๏ธIntro to Hinduism

 Self-Check Questions

-2. Compare and contrast the Meenakshi and Brihadeeswara temples: What architectural style do they share, and how do their layouts differ in emphasizing horizontal versus vertical sacred space?
+2. Compare the Meenakshi and Brihadeeswara temples.
+What architectural style do they share, and how do their layouts differ in emphasizing horizontal versus vertical sacred space?

-3. If an FRQ asks you to explain how Vaishnava bhakti manifests differently across temple traditions, which two temples would you contrast and what specific practices would you highlight?
+3. If you needed to explain how Vaishnava bhakti manifests differently across temple traditions, which two temples would you contrast and what specific practices would you highlight?

-4. Identify the temple that best illustrates how architecture can encode cosmological knowledge about time.
+4. Which temple best illustrates how architecture can encode cosmological knowledge about time?
 What specific design features demonstrate this?